KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ### InceptionResnetV2

 To use InceptionResnetV2 as backbone, I add 2 auxiliary convolution layers after the InceptionResnetV2.
-For object detection, 4 features maps from original layers of InceptionResnetV2 and 2 feature maps from added auxiliary layers (totally 6 feature maps) are used.
+For object detection, 4 features maps from original layers of InceptionResnetV2 and 2 feature maps from added auxiliary layers (totally 6 feature maps) are used in multibox detection.

 | Layer | Feature Size | Layer Type  |
 | :---: |   :---:      |  :---: |